 - 1. File a form of intention to pursue the minor at the Office of the Registrar. - 2.
-Complete 6 credit hours in a modern language to include 330 or 331.

-Note:

-Modern Language majors must take all 21 credits from the list below.

-Non-native English speakers using TESL 309 or TESL 310 to complete this requirement may use any History class to fulfill the 330/331 requirement, including American History.
-See Director for approval of course choice.

-3. Complete 15 credit hours chosen from the following: no more than two courses from any one discipline may be chosen.
+Students are required to complete at least 3 credits in a modern language above the requirements for their degree.
+Note: Modern Language majors must take all 21 credits from the list below. - 3.
+Complete 15-18 credit hours chosen from the following: no more than two courses from any one discipline may be chosen.